Equitability and explosive synchronisation in multiplex and higher-order networks: Conclusions

 \section{Conclusions}

-In this article, we give a full characterisation of all possible cluster synchronised solutions in terms of cluster independence, and equitability, for two very general systems of coupled dynamics (multiplex, and hypergraph).
-Namely, we show that cluster synchronisation, with respect to a partition $\cP$, can only occur in either of these two cases: \begin{itemize} \item there is a non-trivial linear dependence relation between the coupling functions on trajectories (see Eqs.\eqref{eq:cluster-independence} and \eqref{eq:linear-independence-hypergraph}; or, if not, \item $\cP$ is an equitable partition of the underlying interaction multiplex or hypergraph (Eq.~\eqref{eq:structural-equitability} respectively \eqref{eq:structural-equitability-hypergraph}). \end{itemize} The first case depends on the particular algebraic properties of the coupling functions, while the second one is a structural property of the underlying pattern of interactions, and thus independent of the particular form of the coupling function.
+In this article, we are concerned with very general necessary and sufficient conditions for the existence of cluster synchronised solutions on two very general systems of coupled dynamics (multiplex, and hypergraph).
+We show that cluster synchronisation, with respect to a partition $\cP$, can only occur in either of these two cases: \begin{itemize} \item there is a linear dependence relation between the coupling functions on trajectories (see Eqs.\eqref{eq:cluster-independence} and \eqref{eq:linear-independence-hypergraph}; or, if not, \item $\cP$ is an equitable partition of the underlying interaction multiplex or hypergraph (Eq.~\eqref{eq:structural-equitability} respectively \eqref{eq:structural-equitability-hypergraph}). \end{itemize} In other words, cluster synchronisation can occur without equitability (of the underlying cluster partition), but only if there are linear dependencies between the coupling functions.
+The first case (linear dependence) depends on the particular algebraic properties of the coupling functions, while the second one (equitability) is a structural property of the underlying pattern of interactions, and thus independent of the particular form of the coupling function.

-Moreover, in the cluster independent, or equitable, case, we show that the correct notion of structural equitability is simultaneous equitability per layer (multiplex case, Eq.~\eqref{eq:structural-equitability}) or per many-body interaction (hypergraph case, Eq.~\eqref{eq:structural-equitability-hypergraph}), explaining why cluster synchronisation is much harder to achieve in general in multi-layer and higher-order coupled dynamical systems.
+Moreover, in the linear independent, or equitable, case, we show that the correct notion of external equitability is simultaneous equitability per layer (multiplex case, Eq.~\eqref{eq:structural-equitability}) or per many-body interaction (hypergraph case, Eq.~\eqref{eq:structural-equitability-hypergraph}), explaining why cluster synchronisation is much harder to achieve in general in multi-layer and higher-order coupled dynamical systems.
 Our theoretical findings are illustrated with numerical simulations for both multiplex networks and hypergraphs.

-Although we cannot make any general claims about the stability of the cluster synchronised solutions, which will depend on the specific form of the coupling functions, and values of the coupling strength parameters, our results provide strong restrictions about the groupings of nodes that can independently synchronise for any choice of coupling function, based solely on the equitability of the underlying interaction network, multiplex, or hypergraph.
+Although we cannot make any general claims about the stability of the cluster synchronised solutions, which will depend on the specific form of the coupling functions and values of the coupling strength parameters, our results provide strong restrictions about the groupings of nodes that can independently synchronise for any choice of coupling function, based solely on the equitability of the underlying interaction network, multiplex, or hypergraph.